 This list is not exhaustive and any other proof of English proficiency will be evaluated on a case-to-case basis by the selection committee.
 Usually previous studies conducted in English are sufficient if you can provide some form of proof for it.
-Additionally, your English skills will be validated during the interview.
+Your English language skills will also be validated during the interview.

-Available templates are provided on the "Application - FAQ & Docs" page.
+You can find further information and templates on the "Application - FAQ & Docs" page.

-The documents need to be submitted via the online application tool (available starting Mid January).
+The documents need to be submitted via the online application tool.

 The coordination team would be happy to assist with any question that might arise during the process, unless they are answered on the website or in the FAQ already.
 Please visit our contact section.